efarraro/krumit/_items/Drums.md

 ---

 EN_name: "War Drums"
-EN_description: "Enemy's current action becomes 'Attack (2)'"
+EN_description: "In battle, replace your opponent's current action with (🔸 2)"
 EN_flavor: "'The right beat can enrage a foe into attacking without a second thought.
 Make it their last thought too.' – The Rhythmancers Of Meshugga"
 tile_id: Drums
 cost: 2